abdolence/slack-morphism-rust/docs/src/user-state-in-event-listener.md

-# User state propagation in user event listener handlers
+# User state propagation for event listeners and callback functions

 It is very common to have some user specific context and state in event handler functions.
 So, all listener handlers has access to it using `SlackClientEventsUserStateStorage`.